-Providers: These toolkits can be used for screening to help you in diagnosis and treatment for patients
+Providers: These tools can be used for screening to help you in diagnosis and treatment for patients.

 This 10-question self-rating scale has been proven to be an efficient and effective way of identifying patients at risk for “perinatal” depression.
 This is the most common form of screen used in most doctors offices.